 - Configuration (including Google Analytics, payment gateways, mailing list and all your critical Shopify Apps)

 - Launch help

 With our experience with some of the biggest international expansions on Shopify (and running an international business ourselves), we know what to do.
-Let us take care of all the logistics, leaving you to focus on what you do best: running your business, and fulfilling all the new orders you’ll be taking.
+We take care of all the logistics, leaving you to focus on what you do best: running your business and fulfilling all the new orders you’ll be taking.

-Thank you for following our Shopify Insider Blog @ Blackbelt Commerce, we have many other valuable and informative posts that will help you to continue to optimize your website: here are our top recommendations; New Design, Animated Gifs and The Benefits of Multichannel Thinking.
-Make sure to check out all of our customer reviews.
-Also, you can learn all about who are the Shopify Experts at Blackbelt Commerce.
+Thank you for following our Shopify Insider Blog @ Blackbelt Commerce. we have many other valuable and informative posts that will help you to continue to optimize your website: here are our top recommendations; New Design, Animated Gifs and The Benefits of Multichannel Thinking.

-If you have any questions about any part of the internationalization process, drop us a comment below, and we’ll get back to you as soon as we can.
+Finally, If you have any questions about the internationalization process, drop us a comment below.
+We’ll get back to you as soon as we can.

 Want More Growth Strategies?

 Get the strategies being put to use in the best and brightest stores on Shopify.
 We do the research, so you don't have to.